The ultimate guide to dry composting toilets: What is a dry composting toilet and how does it actually work?

 Which toilet paper is suitable?

 Conventional toilet paper is made from cellulose and decomposes most slowly compared to other types of toilet paper.
-However, it can be used in dry composting toilets without any problems if you dispose of the solid waste bin regularly.
+However, it can be used in composting toilets without any problems if you dispose of the solid waste bin regularly.

-There is also special toilet paper that is optimised for dry composting toilets.
+There is also special toilet paper that is optimised for composting toilets.
 This toilet paper is usually made of recycled paper or bamboo fibres and disintegrates faster than conventional toilet paper.
 We only sell recycled toilet paper that is free of chlorine, dyes and fragrances.

 For environmentally friendly disposal, it is important that the toilet paper you use is not treated with chemicals or synthetic materials that can slow down degradation or leave harmful residues.
 Therefore, for the sake of the environment, you should avoid toilet paper that has been treated with fragrances, bleach or other chemicals.
 This is a must for the composting option.
 Otherwise, dyes and bleaches will find their way into your manure.